soulweaver91/pokemon-gc-randomizer/README.md

   their with-Shadow and without-Shadow roster variations match.
 Not that this should be an important issue.
 - The randomization process is very slow due to the currently not very well optimized implementation of the compression algorithm used to recompress the altered data files.
-- Gift Pokémon related randomization is not yet supported for Colosseum.

 ## Troubleshooting
 If a randomized ISO crashes at the Nintendo logo or at the start of a Trainer battle, the randomizer